blake-enyart/yelp-business-scraper/README.md

 Enjoy!

+## Choosing a location

+Use Map Developers (https://www.mapdevelopers.com/draw-circle-tool.php) interface in order to create a point/radius which can then be passed into the `params` variable in this Jupyter Notebook.

 ## Troubleshooting

 It is best practice to ensure that each Jupyter notebook is run within it's own virtual environment.
 To accomplish this, ensure that `jupyter` and `ipykernel` are uninstalled globally.